- Why are offices like OSPA needed? What does OSPA do, anyway?

 - Talk to your colleagues, department chair or associate dean for research about possible grant opportunities.

-- Who's responsible for what steps in writing and submitting grant applications?
+Who's responsible for what steps in writing and submitting grant applications?

 As the principal investigator for the prospective grant, you are responsible for writing the proposal, developing the budget and lining up any cost sharing or other institutional commitments to the project.
 OSPA can give you guidance on proposal and budget preparation if you contact us early enough.
-We also have resources online to help you plan your grant project, write the proposal, and prepare the budget (see Apply).
+We also have resources online to help you plan your grant project, write the proposal and prepare the budget (see Apply).

-When the proposal is finished, you are responsible for filling out the Proposal/Award Checklist, obtaining the signatures of your department chair and dean and bringing the checklist and proposal to OSPA at least three working days before the submission deadline in the case of an electronic submission (more lead time is recommended) or four working days in the case of a nonelectronic submission.
+When the proposal is finished, you are responsible for filling out the proposal/award checklist, obtaining the signatures of your department chair and dean and bringing the checklist and proposal to OSPA at least three working days before the submission deadline in the case of an electronic submission (more lead time is recommended) or four working days in the case of a nonelectronic submission.

 OSPA reviews the final budget for accuracy and makes sure the grant application conforms with agency and university policy.
 We provide the final institutional signature.
 If the proposal is a nonelectronic submission and you have met the two-day deadline, we prepare necessary agency forms for you and photocopy and mail the proposal (unless you prefer to mail it yourself).

-- Where can I find information about grant data and listings of awards?
+Where can I find information about grant data and listings of awards?

-- How do I get my new grant geared up?
+How do I get my new grant geared up?
 My department doesn't have staff to help with fiscal paperwork.

-- How do I extend the end date of my award?
+How do I extend the end date of my award?

 For other types of grant/contract awards, the extension is handled through OSPA.
 Call the OSPA project specialist assigned to your college for assistance.

-- What is human subjects compliance?
+What is human subjects compliance?

 Any research, grant-funded or otherwise, that directly or indirectly involves human subjects must be approved in advance and monitored by the university for adherence to ethical standards.
 This is a federal requirement.
 The definition of human subjects research is very broad, including not just medical trials and other experiments but also surveys, questionnaires, field work and collection or study of existing data, documents, records, pathological specimens or diagnostic specimens.
-See the Human Subjects web pages for guidance.
+See the Human Subjects page for guidance.

 What happens if your research requires human subjects approval but you don't get that approval?
 If you're a faculty member, you are jeopardizing future funding for yourself and possibly for your SIU colleagues; you also are potentially inviting a lawsuit from the affected parties.
 If you're a student, your thesis or dissertation based on your research may not be accepted and you will not be able to graduate.
-If you have any doubt about whether you need approval, contact the Human Subjects office at OSPA, 453-4533 or
+If you have any doubt about whether you need approval, contact the Human Subjects office at OSPA, 453-4533 or siuhsc@siu.edu.
+They will be happy to work with you.Are there resources for undergraduates interested in research?

 REACH (Research-Enriched Academic Challenge) offers small grants for research done with a faculty mentor and sponsors an Undergraduate Research Forum held each spring semester.
 The Saluki Research Rookies Program specifically recruits freshmen to carry out research under the guidance of a faculty mentor.
 The REACH site also lists other on- and off-campus research opportunities for undergraduates, including undergraduate assistantships.
 Undergrads who are from certain underrepresented groups also may be eligible for SIU's McNair Scholars Program, which has a research component and helps prepare undergraduates for graduate school.